 Had he been an accountant, a lawyer, a postman, perhaps money would have stayed put in his account, each statement recording imperceptible increases thanks to his hard work.
-But a police reporter trafficks in the fleeting.
+But a police reporter traffics in the fleeting.
 One minute people were there, the next they weren’t.
 One minute they were on the solid path defined by family, work, and healthy living, the next they were dealing with absurd and the unpredictable.

 The headlines sold death as the exception.
 In truth, it was the opposite.
 The headlines told of the inevitable,